Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Classical Isolation Algorithms

 where the sum runs over the three-momenta $\vec{p}^{\,i}$ of all particles in the cone, and the transverse component is taken only after the sum is formed.
 The variable approaches $+1$ for a perfectly isolated signal candidate.
 Cone-based variables are fast and robust, and have seen widespread adoption in electroweak, jet, and heavy-flavour analyses~\cite{LHCb-PAPER-2021-037,CDF:2008hmn,LHCb:2021dlw,LHCb-PAPER-2015-031}, as well as in $\tau$ identification at ATLAS and CMS~\cite{ATLAS-CONF-2017-029,CMS-PAS-PFT-08-001}.
 However, their discriminating power tends to degrade in high-occupancy environments.
 Figure~\ref{fig:cone_isolation}\,(middle) provides a visual illustration of cone isolation.

-\item[\textbf{Vertex isolation:}] Reconstructed tracks in the event that are not part of the signal candidate, but which pass loose track quality requirements, are combined with the signal candidate to form a common vertex.
-If the resulting vertex fit yields a $\chi^{2}/\mathrm{ndf}$ below a specified threshold and the vertex is significantly displaced from the PV, the track is considered part of the decay chain.
-In fully reconstructed decays, cut-based isolation is often sufficient: if an additional track appears compatible with the decay chain, the candidate is more likely to originate from a partially reconstructed background than from signal, so genuine signal candidates are expected to have no such tracks.
-For partially reconstructed decays, by contrast, the situation is more complex and multivariate approaches have become standard~\cite{LHCB-PAPER-2015-025,Braun:2020hku}.
-A schematic illustration of the vertex isolation strategy is shown in Fig.~\ref{fig:cone_isolation}\,(bottom). \end{description}
+\item[\textbf{Vertex isolation:}] Reconstructed tracks in the event that are not part of the signal candidate, but pass loose track-quality requirements, are tested for compatibility with the signal decay by fitting them together with the signal candidate to a common secondary vertex.
+If the combined fit yields a $\chi^{2}/\mathrm{ndf}$ below a chosen threshold and the vertex is significantly displaced from the PV, the additional track is considered consistent with the decay chain.
+In fully reconstructed decays, a simple cut-based vertex isolation is often sufficient: any extra track compatible with the decay vertex typically indicates a partially reconstructed background, whereas genuine signal candidates are expected to have no such additional tracks.
+For partially reconstructed decays, however, missing final-state particles make this logic less direct, and multivariate strategies have therefore become standard~\cite{LHCB-PAPER-2015-025,Braun:2020hku}.
+Finally, we note that the change in vertex-fit quality upon adding the extra track, $\Delta \chi^{2}_{\mathrm{SV\,fit}}$, is highly correlated with the track impact-parameter significance with respect to the signal vertex, $\chi^{2}_{\mathrm{IP\,wrt\,SV}}$, as both quantify the compatibility of the track with the signal decay vertex; the two variables are thus often used interchangeably across analyses.
+A schematic illustration of the vertex-isolation strategy is shown in Fig.~\ref{fig:cone_isolation} (bottom). \end{description}

 Most \lhcb analyses use classical techniques as standalone isolation tools, though in some cases two are combined: fast track-based isolation is typically deployed in the trigger, while the more computationally demanding vertex-based methods are applied offline, where their complementary strengths can be exploited.
-Each of the classical method provides good signal efficiency, but none achieves the required background rejection in the denser Run~3 environment, where the average number of reconstructible tracks per event has tripled compared to Run~2~\cite{LHCb-DP-2022-002}.
+Each of the classical methods provides good signal efficiency, but none achieves the required background rejection in the denser Run~3 environment, where the average number of reconstructible tracks per event has tripled compared to Run~2~\cite{LHCb-DP-2022-002}.